-So, essentially, if your business makes $30,001 in a single quarter or inthe last four quarters combined, you’re no longer a small supplier.
-Note that CRA doesn’t use the term “calendar year”.
-It’s all about the quarters.
-Thisis an important bit of info that can affect your small supplier status.
-Here’s an example:
+As soon as your business makes $30,001 in a single quarter or in the last four quarters combined, you’re no longer a small supplier.
+Note that CRA doesn’t use the term “calendar year”, instead, it’s all about breaking the year up into quarters.
+This is an important bit of info that can affect your small supplier status.

-Jacob started selling his handcrafted toolboxes in July.
-Business was great from day one.
-By the end of the year, he sold $15,000 worth!
-Not bad for a new business.
-At this point, Jacob is not required to charge/collect GST/HST as he’s still a small supplier.
+For example, Jacob started selling his handcrafted toolboxes in July.
+Business was great from day one and by the end of the year, he has sold $15,000 worth of toolboxes.
+Jacob was not required to register for the GST/HST as he is considered a small supplier.

 In January, Jacob’s sales kept growing.
-By the end of January, he had sold another $15K in toolboxes.
-Even though Jacob’s sales stretched over two calendar years, he’s now lost his small supplier status due to the “quarters” rule.
-Jacob must now start charging/collecting GST/HST on every toolbox he sells and register for a GST/HST account.
+By the end of January, he had sold another $15,001 in toolboxes.
+Even though Jacob’s sales stretched over two calendar years, he earned $30,001’s, passed the threshold for registering for the GST/HST and lost his small supplier status.
+Jacob must now register for the GST/HST and begin charging, collecting and remitting on every toolbox he sells going forward.